-Businesses fail for a wide variety of reasons.
+Businesses may run into difficulties for a wide variety of reasons.
 The most common causes are cashflow (i.e. customers not paying on time, or creditors demanding immediate repayment), increased competition, losing a large contract, illness of the business owner or key workers, and regulatory changes making the business non-viable.

 How do we account for them?